Introduction To Anti Wrinkle Injections (Wrinkle Relaxers)

 + DO ANTI WRINKLE INJECTIONS (WRINKLE RELAXERS) HAVE RISKS?

-These medications have been extensively researched for over 20 years with well established safety data.
+These medications have been extensively researched for over 20 years with well established risk data.

 With any medical procedure there are always risks involved and your doctor will discuss all risks and contraindications prior to performing any procedure.